TomKauffeld/advent-of-code-2024/AdventOfCode.Day15/README.md

 Then at the end we get every position and calculate it's "GPS coordinate" and add it to the final sum.

 ## Part 2
+Where we change our map parser to add the new creation rules.
+Then we update our move method to add a check:
+If the position is a LeftBox, we also check the position to the right (but ignore the fact it is a RightBox, and treat it as a normal Box)
+If the position is a RightBox, we also check the position to the left (but ignore the fact it is a LeftBox, and treat it as a normal Box)

+Then at the end we get every position and calculate it's "GPS coordinate" and add it to the final sum.